darcy-roper/CG_quota/README.md

 # CG_quota
 Programs for scraping world athletics webpage to determine Australia's top athletes eligible for selection in the 2022 Birmingham Commonwealth Games.

-Before running main program files locally ensure chrome driver is installed on your device Download links are available here: https://chromedriver.chromium.org/downloads
+Main program files should install chrome driver if not found.
+If error:
+Download links are available here: https://chromedriver.chromium.org/downloads

 Also check you have installed selenium to run the webdriver: